JIBIN-P/Color-Game/README.md

 # Color-Game
 * Features
-  1.Hard and Easy mode so that every player can get the hang of the game.
+  1. Hard and Easy mode so that every player can get the hang of the game.
-  2.Detecting the right color will improve the players knowledge about the RGB color scheme.
+  2. Detecting the right color will improve the players knowledge about the RGB color scheme.

 The game is hosted at - [Color Game](https://color-game-js.netlify.com).